Sanrax/flashcart-guides/docs/cart-guides/r4ds.md

 # Original R4 & M3 Simply
 ## r4ds.com / m3adapter.com

-!!! warning
+!!! warning "SD Limitations"

     These carts are limited to SD-class cards, meaning only up to 2GB size cards will work. **SDHC and SDXC (cards above 2GB) will not work.**

-!!! info

     The M3 Simply has identical hardware to an original R4.
-Therefore, it can use the same kernels!
+Therefore, it can use the same kernels, but the same SD limitations apply.

 ### Setup Guide: